 4. It supports local food production

 Because cultivated meat facilities and bioreactors can be built virtually everywhere, it means that meat does not need to be transported from one continent to another.
 Grown indoors in controlled lab environments, it means that outdoor weather, temperature, land availability are all factors that are unimportant when it comes to this alternative source of protein, providing stable income to local communities and ensuring a resilient supply of protein, not to mention the big savings on transport emissions.

 5. It bolsters food security

-One major thing that the coronavirus pandemic has exposed is the vulnerability of our global food supply chains.
+One major thing that the coronavirus pandemic exposed is the vulnerability of our global food supply chains.
 With lockdowns, travel bans and export restrictions to curb the spread of the virus came a massive supply shock of many staple foods, from wheat flour to fresh produce and of course, meat.

-Food security is top of mind for many countries who are now exposed to the supply chain breakdown from coronavirus and are vulnerable to the climate crisis.
-Singapore, for instance, has launched a new SDG 30 million (US$21 million) fund dedicated to bolster local food production to provide a buffer in event of food supply shocks, with a great portion of the money going to support cultivated food techs that can produce local meat and seafood.
+Food security is top of mind for many countries that are now exposed to the supply chain breakdown from coronavirus and are vulnerable to the climate crisis.
+Singapore, for instance, launched a SDG 30 million (US$21 million) fund dedicated to bolster local food production to provide a buffer in event of food supply shocks, with a great portion of the money going to support cultivated food techs that can produce local meat and seafood.

 In addition to boosting self-sufficiency, locally grown meat will also slash carbon emissions from reducing transportation routes.